The best hotels in Burgas

 Nessebar is the obvious choice but not necessarily the right one.
 It's a UNESCO site and genuinely historic, but in July-August it's overrun with tour groups and the restaurants are tourist-priced.
 Go on a Tuesday morning when the cruise day-trippers aren't there, walk the southern end of the peninsula near the old windmill, and leave before lunch.
 For something different, the Strandzha Nature Park is 40 km south and almost entirely empty. the forests around Malko Tarnovo are beautiful and cost nothing.

-Burgas's best neighborhoods
+Burgas's best hotel regions

 Sea Garden is the top pick for most travelers: walkable, breezy, and right on the water.
 If you want lower prices and easy access to buses and the train station, City Center is solid, but pick carefully because quality varies a lot block to block.